-Although many tourists visit this historic site to learn about the experiences and activities that take place around Krakow, such as visiting the Auschwitz concentration camps from Krakow, the truth is that in the old town itself you will find hundreds of interesting corners.
+Although many tourists visit this historic site to learn about the experiences and activities that take place in the surroundings of Krakow, such as visiting the Auschwitz concentration camps from Krakow, the truth is that in the old town itself you will find hundreds of interesting corners.

-Specifically, in this article we focus on everything you can see and do when you visit the Krakow Market Square, famous throughout the world for holding the title of the largest medieval square in Europe.
+Specifically, in this article we focus on everything you can see and do when you visit the Krakow Market Square, famous worldwide for holding the title of the largest medieval square in Europe

 Start your visit to the Market Square by getting to know what is perhaps the most emblematic monument in the whole area and, perhaps, the most important religious center in all of Poland.
 St. Mary's Basilica is characterized by the uneven towers of its front facade and the intricate stories surrounding its construction.

 However, the interior of the basilica is more impressive than its facade and the legends surrounding it.
 This fascinating work of Gothic architecture, you will find that both the walls and the central nave of the basilica are filled with plumes of blue and gold paint.
 They make their way from the walls climbing up into the apse and the Gothic niches.
-The perspective from the human eye is, to say the least, impressive.
+The perspective from the human eye is impressive to say the least.

 Get as close as you can to the altar area to get a closer look at the Veit Stoss Altarpiece; it is the largest Gothic altarpiece in the world and a national treasure in Poland.
-During the German invasion the work of art was stolen by the Nazi army, it was recovered in 1946 in a cellar in the castle of Nuremberg.
+During the German invasion the artwork was stolen by the Nazi army, it was recovered in 1946 in a cellar in Nuremberg Castle.

-- Opening hours: Except on public holidays the basilica is open to the public every day from 11.30 am to 6 pm.
+- Opening hours: Except on public holidays the basilica is open to the public daily from 11.30 am to 6 pm.

-- Admission fee: The entrance to the church is free but if you want to admire closely the works of art inside the entrance ticket is about €3.75.
+- Admission fee: The entrance to the church is free, but if you want to admire the works of art inside the church, the entrance fee is about €3.75.

 - Duration of the visit: 50 minutes are enough to tour the interiors and appreciate the works of art.